-Another major determinant of return on investment in real estate is the price at which you buy a rental property.
+Another one of the characteristics of the best rental properties and the return on investment in real estate is the price at which you buy a rental property.
 After all, the purchase price is present in all return on investment metrics, in one form or another.
 Generally speaking, the lower the property price, the higher your return, all else equal.

-In addition, you should conduct a comparative market analysis of the neighborhood where you are planning to invest in order to know the fair market value of the type of property that you intend to buy.
-Look at a few properties of the same type and size which sold in the past couple of months as well as at some current listings.
+You should also conduct a comparative market analysis of the neighborhood where you are planning to invest in, knowing the fair market value of the type of property you intend to buy.
+Look at a few properties of the same type and size that sold in the past couple of months and at some current listings.
 This will give you a good idea of how much it makes sense to pay for your first rental property.
 Remember that overpaying will bite into your profit.

 3. Small and Simple

-Thus, as a first-time investor, you should stick to a property which is easy to rent out, straightforward to manage, cheap to maintain, and quick to sell.
+Thus, as a first-time investor, you should stick to a property that is easy to rent out, straightforward to manage, cheap to maintain, and quick to sell.